 If your referee has already provided you with a reference, please upload it after you receive the supporting documents upload link in your application acknowledgement email.
 We can accept scanned uploaded documents from applicants only for the initial consideration of an application, in order for the Course Selector in the academic department to make an application decision.

-If your application is successful and you are made an offer of a place, we will then request that you send the hard copy original reference to us by post.
-References sent via post must be provided on official letter headed paper with a referee’s signature (a scanned signature is acceptable).
+If your application is successful and you are made an offer of a place, we will then request that your referee uploads the original reference themselves.

 Only one reference is required for a taught master’s application, but there are two referee’s details sections on the application form, what should I do?

-We require one reference for taught master’s programmes and two for research.
+We require one reference for the majority of taught master’s programmes and two for research.
 You can enter the details of two referees if you wish to.
-If you only want to provide the details for one referee, please enter ‘N/A’ in the mandatory fields in the second referee’s details section.
+If you only want to provide the details for one referee, please enter ‘N/A’ in any mandatory fields in the second referee’s details section.

 What are the fees?

 Postgraduate Tuition fees can be found online here.

 Where can I find out about scholarships and funding at Warwick?

 For further information regarding the funding opportunities at Warwick please visit our funding pages.
 There may also be funding and scholarship information on your department website so please check there too.

 Tuition fee and accommodation payments to the University of Warwick are managed by the Student Finance team.
 For further information on how to make a payment and when to pay, please visit our student finance pages.